evilmog/ntlmv1-multi/README.md

 ```

 The important fields are:
-* CRACK_SH - this is the field that shows the crack.sh token
 * hash1 - this is the first hash for hashcat mode 14000
 * hash2 - this is the second hash for hashcat mode 14000
 * ct3_crack - this is the command to crack ct3 using hashcat utils